Why Digital Audit Trails Are the Future of WHS Compliance

 Delayed entries.
 Paper sign-on sheets are often completed in bulk at the end of a shift — if at all.
 Real-time digital sign-on (via QR code or mobile app) captures the actual time a worker acknowledged the SWMS and commenced work.

 Search and retrieval.
-When a regulator requests all permits for a specific worker across all sites in the past 12 months, a paper-based system requires days of manual collation.
+When a regulator requests permit, SWMS, and sign-on records for a specific worker across all sites in the past 12 months, a paper-based system requires days of manual collation.
 A digital system returns results in seconds.

 What a robust digital audit trail looks like